amiad/ligery/README.md

 **Tested up to:** 5.3
 **Stable tag:** 0.1

-Lightweight, accessible and responsive lightbox.
+Lightweight, accessible and responsive lightbox based [lity](https://sorgalla.com/lity/).
 Without settings, install and get Lightbox for your images.